Free USA shipping. Free international shipping for orders above $200.

 Over time, I’ve gradually developed a bespoke made-to-order fashion model that seeks to minimize waste, extend the life-cycle of clothing, and encourage a more conscious purchasing behavior on the part of the consumer.

-As a self-contained atelier, I design silhouettes, create my own fabric, source for materials, draft paper patterns, and sew the apparel to completion.
+As a self-contained atelier, we design silhouettes and textile artwork, source for materials, draft paper patterns, and sew the apparel to completion.
 Each bespoke garment is born out of a creative collaboration between the wearer and the maker.
-I initiate the design concept; she provides feedback and ideas about her personal style.
+We initiate the design concept; she provides feedback and ideas about her personal style.
 This process ensures a high-quality design with a precise fit and, as such, enhances the usability and value of the garment.

 My Creative Process

 I draw inspiration from various cultural sources.
 Coming from Asia, I appreciate the draped, androgynous and origami-style of Japanese pattern-making.
 At the same time, I love the way a high mandarin collar elongates the neck.
-Dutch fashion is about clean, precise lines and subtle, practical dressing.
-At the same time, Dutch fashion is conceptual, and material innovation plays a big role in their design culture.
-So is Seattle fashion -- functionality and versatility are extremely important.
-A.Oei Studio is thus a product of these diverse experiences, which I believe many women can relate to.
+From my time in the Netherlands, I learnt to appreciate the necessity for material innovation and design concepts that question current practices.
+Concurrently, Dutch fashion is about precision, subtlety and practicality.
+So is Seattle fashion -- functionality and versatility are key aspects of everyday life.
+A.Oei Studio is thus a product of these diverse experiences which I believe many women can relate to.

 My design process usually starts from a concept inspired by art and nature.
-Whenever I come across an interesting article or image, I save it so that I have a huge archive of inspiration.
-From the concept, I come up with ideas for colors, shapes, and a fabric print.
+Whenever I come across an interesting article or image, I save it so that I have a huge archive of references in terms of color, shape and texture.

-Sometimes a print, like the Corals Print and the Glide Print, is hand-drawn and then digitally rendered.
-Sometimes, like the Landscape Print and Mountains Print, it is a collage of photographs that are entirely manipulated on the computer.
+I use different media techniques to create a fabric print.
+Sometimes the artwork is hand-drawn and digitally rendered.
+Sometimes it is a collage of photographs that are manipulated on the computer.
 Because a print is such a visually strong motif that tells stories, it forms the core of every collection.
 The colors of the print inform the colors of the other designs.
-The texture of the printed fabric determines the other types of fabrics used.
+The texture of the print determines the type of fabrics and silhouettes used.

 Altogether, it is a fluid process where I am constantly thinking about how different fabrics and designs work together to reflect a coherent vision, as well as enhance the texture of a garment.

-I primarily use natural and biodegradable fibers like cotton, silk and Tencel-lyocell (a regenerated wood-pulp fiber), sourced from Japan.
-I choose these fabrics because of their durability and comfort against the skin, and because they have a reduced material impact on the environment.
+The studio works primarily with natural fibers like cotton, silk and Tencel-lyocell (a regenerated wood-pulp fiber) from Japan.
+I choose these fabrics because they are comfortable, durable, and have a reduced material footprint on the environment.
 I tend to avoid fabrics that are manufactured to fit seasonal trends.
 Instead, I have a small collection of “timeless” solid-colored twills and A.Oei signature printed cottons and silks.
-These are tried-and-tested fabrics that I have used repeatedly over the years, across a wide range of designs.
+These are tried-and-tested fabrics that I have used repeatedly over the years across a wide range of designs.

 Pattern-drafting is, in fact, my favorite part of the entire garment creation process.
 It is the bridge between the idea and the product.
 During this stage, I start to see the proportions, shapes, and all the missing details come to life.